robherley/snips.sh/docs/contributing.md

 To get started, you'll need to have [Go installed](https://go.dev/doc/install).

-In addition, the [libtensorflow](https://www.tensorflow.org/install/lang_c) shared objects for the C API need to be present on your system in order to use [guesslang](https://github.com/robherley/guesslang-go).
-Otherwise you'll see a bunch of "cannot open shared object file" errors.
-There's a utility script (`script/install-libtensorflow`) that will install it via `brew` for macOS or download from source for linux.
+In addition, the [libtensorflow](https://www.tensorflow.org/install/lang_c) shared objects for the C API need to be present on your system in order to use [Guesslang](https://github.com/robherley/guesslang-go).
+Otherwise, you'll see a bunch of "cannot open shared object file" errors.
+There's a utility script (`script/install-libtensorflow`) that will install it via `brew` for macOS or download from source for Linux.

 Once those dependencies are installed, you just need to: